akka/akka/akka-docs/rst/java/http/routing-dsl/directives/custom-directives.rst

 .. includecode2:: ../../../code/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
    :snippet: labeling

+Multiple directives can be nested to produce a single directive out of multiple like this:

+.. includecode2:: ../../../code/docs/http/javadsl/server/directives/CustomDirectivesExamplesTest.java
+   :snippet: composition

 Another example is the :ref:`MethodDirectives-java` which are simply instances of a preconfigured :ref:`-method-java-` directive.
 The low-level directives that most often form the basis of higher-level “named configuration” directives are grouped together in the :ref:`BasicDirectives-java` trait.